You don’t have to travel to London to have afternoon tea, you can throw your very own adult tea party right at home!

 Here are a handful of classic tea sandwich recipes in case you want to make them on your own:

 Your guests probably have varying tastes, so be sure to provide a variety of teas.
 Although you can offer well-known black tea options like English Breakfast or Earl Grey, you also can totally serve your favorite tea, even if it’s not common.
-Or better yet, use your tea party as an opportunity to try something completely new!
+Or better yet, use your tea party as an opportunity to try something completely new and have a fun little tea tasting!
 Include a non-caffeinated option like lemon or ginger tea, too.
-(There are lots of times when I want tea without an energy jolt, and some of your guests may not be able to have caffeine for various reasons.)
+There are lots of times when I want tea without an energy jolt.
+Some of your guests may not be able to have caffeine for various reasons.)

-You can set you tea options out on a small plate or display them in a tea box.
+You can set your tea options out on a small plate or display them in a tea box.
 There’s no right or wrong here, it’s really your preference.

 If you’re serving loose leaf tea, make sure you have tea infusers for your guests to steep their tea.